Valuein — SEC EDGAR Fundamentals & Smart-Money Data MCP server

 - reference://sp500 - S&P 500 universe Current S&P 500 members as a single JSON roster — ticker, CIK, company name, sector, industry, and primary exchange for every active constituent.
 Reads as the latest membership snapshot from the references table; for survivorship-free historical universes use the get_pit_universe tool with an as_of_date instead.
 MIME type: application/json

-- pricing://current - Pricing & plan tiers Full tier ladder (Sample → Free → Pro → Enterprise) with prices, Stripe SKUs, breadth/depth coverage, filing types, and feature flags.
+- pricing://current - Pricing & plan tiers Full tier ladder (Sample → Free → Pro → Institutional) with prices, Stripe SKUs, breadth/depth coverage, filing types, and feature flags.
 Plus the per-tool pay-per-call rate card.
 Read this first when an agent hits a LIMIT_EXCEEDED response and needs to pick between upgrade vs pay-per-request.
 The same data backs every remediation menu in tool errors.
 MIME type: application/json

 - valuein://alerts/feed - Alert inbox feed Recent in-app alert fires for the calling customer.
 Read this resource to drain the same notification stream the frontend dashboard bell shows.
 Returns up to 50 newest-first items; mirror of `list_alert_inbox` output.
 Use the tool when you need pagination, the resource for a quick snapshot.
 MIME type: application/json

-- schema://earnings_signals - earnings_signals table schema Trend-based earnings expectations and surprise metrics per entity. eps_trend_est is the trailing 4-quarter average of EPSDiluted. eps_surprise_pct = (actual - trend_est) / |trend_est|.
-NULL when fewer than 4 prior quarters exist or trend_est is zero. revenue_yoy_pct compares latest quarter to 4 quarters prior.
+- schema://earnings_signals - earnings_signals table schema Trend-based earnings expectations and surprise metrics per entity. eps_trend_est is a proprietary trailing earnings-trend estimate; eps_surprise_pct measures actual EPS against that estimate. revenue_yoy_pct is the year-over-year revenue change.
+NULL when insufficient prior history exists.
+Methodology is proprietary.
 Derived at export time — not stored in Postgres.
 MIME type: application/json

 - schema://entity - entity table schema Legal structure and profile of reporting companies.
 MIME type: application/json